What Hawking Radiation Looks Like as You Fall into a Black Hole: Particle detectors

 where $\tau$ is the detector's proper time and $\taumid$ is the time at which the switching function reaches its peak value.
-Although not infinitely differentiable, Ref.~\cite{ng_LittleExcitementHorizon_2022} found this function sufficiently regular to obtain numerical convergence.
 We use this switching function throughout this paper.
 Its Fourier transform is~\cite{ng_LittleExcitementHorizon_2022}

 where